May 15, 2019

 Scott Emmons, a Carolina senior, has been named a recipient of the Churchill Scholarship, a research-focused award that provides funding to American students for a year of master’s degree study in science, mathematics and engineering...Read More

 Pendergast, from Waxhaw, is one of 496 students nationwide to win the award, selected from a pool of 1,223 candidates nominated by their universities.
 Pendergast is UNC’s 48th Goldwater Scholar.
-The scholarship provides up to $7,500 a year to help cover costs associated with tuition, mandatory fees, books, room and board.
+The scholarship provides up to $7,500 a year to help cover costs associated with tuition, mandatory fees, books, and room and board.

 Pendergast’s research is focused on fundamental and applied electrochemistry at the interface of nanoparticle fabrication, alloy electrocatalysis, and single atom and atomic cluster detection.
-Andrew previously worked in the lab of professor Matthew Lockett, exploring 3D-paper-based tumor co-cultures and wetting dynamics of modified paper materials, and in the lab of research associate professor Matthew Champion at the University of Notre Dame last summer, producing several publications from these experiences.
-Andrew is a Colonel Robinson Scholar and has been involved in UNC’s chapter of Alpha Chi Sigma, a professional chemistry fraternity, since his first year.
+Pendergast previously worked in the lab of professor Matthew Lockett, exploring 3D-paper-based tumor co-cultures and wetting dynamics of modified paper materials, and in the lab of research associate professor Matthew Champion at the University of Notre Dame last summer, producing several publications from these experiences.
+Pendergast is a Colonel Robinson Scholar and has been involved in UNC’s chapter of Alpha Chi Sigma, a professional chemistry fraternity, since his first year.
 Pendergast received a National Science Foundation Research Experience for Undergraduate Fellowship for his work at Notre Dame.

 Outside the classroom and lab, Pendergast works as a middle school science outreach organizer to develop educational lectures, demonstrations and programming for East Rutherford Middle School.
 He also translates his chemistry knowledge to the kitchen with an interest in scientific gastronomy.